erikaangela/erikaangela.github.io/Readme.md

 # Hello - this is my old portfolio site.

-For my updated one - please visit this [link](https://erikamanalastas.netlify.app/).
+For my updated portfolio site - please visit this [link](https://erikamanalastas.netlify.app/).
+For the new repo, click [here](https://github.com/erikaangela/portfolio-site).
 Thanks!

 ### Credit